BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 $= \int q({\bf z}) \log p({\bf x}, {\bf z}) d{\bf z} + \int q({\bf z}) \log \frac{ p({\bf z}) }{q({\bf z})} d{\bf z} = \underbrace{ \mathbb{E}_{ q({\bf z}) } \log p({\bf x}|{\bf z}) }_\text{Expected log-likelihood} - \underbrace{ KL(q({\bf z}) \Vert p({\bf z}))}_\text{Regulariser term KL-divergence}$

 We see that our loss function consists of 2 terms.
-The first term characterizes the quality of reconstruction.
-The second term is a regularizer term that requires that our guide stays relatively close to the prior $p({\bf z})$, which is usually chosen to be Gaussian.
+The first term characterizes the quality of reconstruction of image from its latent representation.
+The second term is a regularizer term that guarantees that our guide (i.e. latent space) distribution stays relatively close to the prior $p({\bf z})$, which is usually chosen to be Gaussian.

+VAE makes use of ELBO as its loss function for training.
+It approximates its true gradient with stochastic gradients over mini-batches of data points (e.g. images), so that integrals are replaced with sums.

+There is also one nitpick: in VAE our latent representation vector $\bf z$ is not deterministic, but stochastic.
+Hence, in order to make the gradient of ELBO differentiable, we'll have to use a special reparametrization trick.

 ### Reparametrization trick